Our Volunteer Leadership

 House Chair Committee — Allen Nudel

-Allen has been a member of Congregation Beth El for over six years along with his wife, Pamela, and two daughters, Avery (9) and Elise (7).
+Allen has been a member of Congregation Beth El since 2006 along with his wife, Pamela, and two daughters, Avery and Elise.
 Allen’s daughters have gone through the nursery school, and now attend Kadima and Camp Kee Tov.
 Allen is currently the chair of the Beth El House Committee, charged with helping to maintain the incredible building and grounds that the congregation has created.
 By day, Allen is a Principal and Structural Engineer at Forell/Elsesser Engineers in San Francisco with over 20 years of experience in construction-related industries.
 Allen’s project list includes everything from large institutional projects to multi-family housing, with a focus on higher education.
-Allen has worked with many non-profits such as the JCC’s in Palo Alto and Berkeley, the Jewish Home of San Francisco, and Peninsula Temple Sholom in Burlingame.
+Allen has worked with many non-profits such as the JCC’s in Palo Alto and Berkeley, the Jewish Home of San Francisco, Peninsula Temple Sholom in Burlingame, and Congregation Emanu-El in San Francisco.
 Allen currently volunteers for several policy and construction-related committees with the Berkeley Unified School District.

 Director at Large — Leo Levenson

 Leo Levenson has been a Beth El member for 6 years.
 Leo and his wife, Rebecca, have 3 kids at home, aged 17, 12 and 5, along with one who has already left the nest and lives in Colorado Springs.
 Leo is a Berkeley native and is a finance executive with the City of San Francisco.